To the members

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the Notes to the Financial Statement.

 All the properties including buildings plant and machinery and stocks have beenadequately insured.

-The extract of Annual Return pursuant to the provisions of Section 92 of the CompaniesAct 2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014 is furnished inform MGT - 9 in "Annexure B" of this Report.
+The extract of Annual Return pursuant to the provisions of Section 92 of the CompaniesAct 2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014is furnished in form MGT 9 in "Annexure B" of this Report.

-All the Independent Directors have given a declaration under subsection (7) of section149 of the Companies Act 2013 ("the Act") that they meet the criteria ofindependence as laid down under Section 149(6) of the Act and affirmed compliance with Wadiacode of conduct as required under Regulation 26(3) of SEBI (LODR) Regulations 2015.
+All the Independent Directors have given a declaration that they meet the criteria ofindependence as laid down under Section 149 of the Act and affirmed compliance with Wadiacode of conduct as required under Regulation 26(3) of SEBI (LODR) Regulations 2015.

-Eight Board Meetings were duly convened and held during the year and the details ofboard/committee meetings held are provided in the Corporate Governance Report.
+Seven Board Meetings were duly convened and held during the year and the details ofBoard/Committee meetings held are provided in the Corporate Governance Report.
 The gapbetween meetings was within the period prescribed under the Companies Act 2013 andListing Regulations.